Dynamic Mechanical Analysis (DMA): Characterize the viscoelastic properties of your materials

 • 3-point bending , tension , compression , shear , torsion

-Technical characteristics of the DMA
+Technical specifications of the DMA

 • Highly sensitive measurement of thermal transitions (Tg, Tm, hardening)

-• Analysis frequencies : typically 0.01 Hz to 100 Hz
+• Analysis frequencies : typically from 0.01 Hz to 100 Hz

-• Multi-parameter tests : temperature, frequency, humidity
+• Multi-parameter testing : temperature, frequency, humidity

 • Types of deformation : bending, tension, compression, shear